opscientia/coinstac/paper/paper.md

 * Because machine learning algorithms can be designed to model outcomes via artifacts of your analysis Pipelines, we keep your data safely and conveniently on your own machine, untouched.

 3. applying differential privacy strategies to further enhance anonymization of private data, whilst still permitting collaboration.

-# Summary
-In conclusion, ``COINSTAC`` strongly encourages the use of decentralized algorithms in large neuroimaging studies over systems that are optimized for large-scale centralized data processing.

 # Acknowledgements